TrySound/postcss-inline-svg/README.md

 Default: `false` - path will be relative to source file if it was specified.

+#### options.paths

+Array of paths to resolve url.
+Paths are tried in order, until an existing file is found.

+Default: `false` - path will be relative to source file if it was specified.

 #### options.removeFill

 Default: `false` - with `true` removes all `fill` attributes before applying specified.